-Figure 4:
+Figure 4: More Than a Pony Show.
+Location shoot at Bretonside, Plymouth with the Bus Station Loonies, 2017.
+Photograph by Vickie Fear.

 Finding and matching Plymouth-based bands to the venues again happened as a result of conversations.
 Bus Station Loonies were excited by the idea of accessing Bretonside to perform there one last time.
 Suck My Culture, an all female band were into playing in a flat on the site of Metro Club, which was occupied by Debbie, a single mum who had a particular interest in feminist literature.
 Billy and Jony who make up Piss Midget on guitar/vocals and drums, respectively, were the perfect fit for a small storeroom in the back of the Billabong store, which had been pinpointed as being at the heart of Woods Club.
 Damerels, a three-piece band that includes the manager of the Underground, took over the Nowhere Inn.
 Finally, an ‘unplugged’ version of Crazy Arm played in the alley entrance of The Cooperage.
 The song played by each band was chosen through dialogues between the bands, occupants of the sites and myself.
 Within this, it was also important to balance the chosen songs in terms of thinking about the energy of the final work, especially as I envisaged that each band would follow on from another in the final work, mirroring a gig line-up.

-Figure 5:
+Figure 5: More Than a Pony Show.
+Location shoot at the former site of the Metro Club with Suck My Culture, 2017.
+Photograph by Vickie Fear.

 RB: And the filming process itself?